ecommerceberlin/targiehandlu.pl/pages/_markdown/legal-visitors-en.md

 # Rules for participants

 ### 1. Definitions

-1.1 The Organizer - Infoguru Sp. z o.o.
-Sp. k. with its registered seat in Poznan, Poland, ul.
-Truskawiecka 13, 60‐478 Poznań, entered in the Register under the number KRS 0000721810, NIP 7811967834, REGON 369698530, which registration files are kept by the District Court Poznan - Nowe Miasto and Wilda in Poznan, VIII Commercial Division of the National Court Register (Sąd Rejonowy Poznań – Nowe Miasto i Wilda w Poznaniu VIII Wydział Gospodarczy Krajowego Rejestru Sądowego)
+1.1 The Organizer - Infoguru Sp. z o.o. with its registered seat in Poznan, Poland, ul.
+Truskawiecka 13, 60‐478 Poznań, entered in the Register under the number KRS 0000452046, NIP 7811883511, REGON 302360360, which registration files are kept by the District Court Poznan - Nowe Miasto and Wilda in Poznan, VIII Commercial Division of the National Court Register (Sąd Rejonowy Poznań – Nowe Miasto i Wilda w Poznaniu VIII Wydział Gospodarczy Krajowego Rejestru Sądowego)

 1.2 Service – the Internet service available on the Internet at [www.targiehandlu.pl](www.targiehandlu.pl), under which the administrator enables registration for the Event.